RDxR10/windows-music-player-cli/README.md

 * 05-04-2026 [FEAT]: Queue now opens in a separate view with arrow key navigation to select and play a song; current song continues playing during navigation and auto-advance to the next song is suspended until the queue is closed.

 * 07-04-2026 [FEAT]: Search, pause and endless scrolling have been added to the navigator view.
 The last played song is now highlighted, and search mode combined with the navigator enables custom queue creation.

+* 27-04-2026 [FEAT]: Songs can now be added to the queue via navigator view without interrupting playback.